ShahramShakiba/ReactJS-Advanced-Course/README.md

 <!-------- try it live -------->
 #### _Give it a go in real-time and give me a Star_ &nbsp; <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Glowing%20Star.png" alt="Glowing Star" width="25"  /> <a href="https://ordering-food-http-shahram.netlify.app/" target="_blank"> &nbsp; _Ordering Food_ </a>
-- 🛎️ _Note_:
+> [!Warning]
-  - > In some cases you may need to use a VPN
+> In certain situations, it might be necessary to employ a ` VPN ` due to the utilization of Firebase.

 <!--------- Video --------->
 <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Telegram-Animated-Emojis/main/Objects/Clapper%20Board.webp" alt="Clapper Board" width="35" />